Birkenshaw CE (C) Primary School

 Year 6 - National Curriculum Tests

-If you have a child in Year 6, at the end of Key Stage 2, they will take national curriculum tests in English grammar, punctuation and spelling, English reading and mathematics.
+In Year 6, at the end of Key Stage 2, children will take national curriculum tests in English grammar, punctuation and spelling, English reading and mathematics.
 The tests help measure the progress pupils have made and identify if they need additional support in a certain area.
-The tests are also used to assess schools’ performance and to produce national performance data.
+The tests are also used to assess schools performance and to produce national performance data.
+Alongside this, teachers make teacher assessment judgements for English writing and science.

 Further information can be found here: